icon-project/icon-project.github.io/docs/audit_checklist.md

 ## Package import
 SCORE must run in a sandboxed environment.
-Package import is prohibited except `iconservice` and the files in the same or sub-directory of the deplopying SCORE.
+Package import is prohibited except `iconservice` and the files in your deployed SCORE folder tree.

 ```python
 # Bad